This set of Engineering Mechanics Multiple Choice Questions & Answers (MCQs) focuses on “Cartesian Vectors – 1”.

 d) Cube of the squares each A, B and C

 Explanation: The cosine component of the vector is defined as the ratio of the x-axis component to the magnitude of the vector, i.e. F in this case.
-Likewise the sine component is the ratio of y-axis component to the magnitude of the vector.
+Likewise, the sine component is the ratio of the y-axis component to the magnitude of the vector.

 7. What is the sum of squares of the cosine angles made by the force vector with the coordinate axis?

 Explanation: The sum of the squares of the cosines of the vector will give you the squares of the components in the numerator, and the vector’s magnitude’s square in the denominator.
 But the numerator sum is equal to the vector’s magnitude’s square.
 Thus, the answer = 1.